 \begin{proof} Theorem \ref{thm:parking_loi_TL} allows to treat only the case $p=1$, and in this case the asymptotic behavior of the parking is known: \ref{thm:phaseTparking_first_item} is due to Pittel \cite[Statement (1.3)]{pittel1987linear}, while \ref{thm:phaseTparking_second_item}, \ref{thm:phaseTparking_third_item} and \ref{thm:phaseTparking_fourth_item} are due to Chassaing and Louchard \cite[Theorems 1.1 and 1.2]{chassaing2002phase}. \end{proof}

-\begin{remark} This corollary is very similar to Theorem \ref{thm:phaseT} {(though \ref{thm:phaseTparking_first_item} is stronger in Corollary \ref{thm:phaseTparking})}.
-The proof is different because the discrete objects are of different nature.
-In the sublinear case (\Cref{thm:phaseT}.\ref{thm:phaseT_first_item}), we conjecture the same phenomenon as in \Cref{thm:phaseTparking}.\ref{thm:phaseTparking_first_item}), but we did not pursue in this direction.
-We will see in Subsection \ref{subsect:connections_with_CL} that the limit Brownian processes that appear in \ref{thm:phaseTparking_second_item} are the same up to some transformation preserving the excursion sizes and it implies that the block-size processes $\Deltan \TL$ in the golf model and in the $p$-parking model have the same limit in law up to a rotation (see, in particular, Lemma \ref{lemma:generalisation_Vervaat}). \end{remark}
+\begin{remark} This corollary is very similar to Theorem \ref{thm:phaseT} {(although \ref{thm:phaseTparking_first_item} is stronger in Corollary \ref{cor:phaseTparking})}.
+The proof is different because the discrete objects are of a different nature.
+In the sublinear case (Theorem \ref{thm:phaseT}.\ref{thm:phaseT_first_item}), we conjecture the same phenomenon as in Corollary \ref{cor:phaseTparking}.\ref{thm:phaseTparking_first_item}), but we did not pursue in this direction.
+We will see in Subsection \ref{subsect:connections_with_CL} that the limit Brownian processes appearing in \ref{thm:phaseTparking_second_item} are the same up to some transformation preserving the excursion sizes and it implies that the block-size processes $\Deltan \TL$ in the golf model and in the $p$-parking model have the same limit in law up to a rotation (see, in particular, Lemma \ref{lemma:generalisation_Vervaat}). \end{remark}